influxdata/kapacitor/README.md

     rankdir=LR;
     stream -> window;
     window -> mean[label="every 10s"];
-    mean -> where;
-    where-> alert [label="<30"];
+    mean -> alert [label="<30"];
   }
 )

-Based on how the DAG is constructed you can use the DSL to both construct the DAG and define what each node does via built-in functions.
+Based on how the DAG is constructed you can use the TICK language to both construct the DAG and define what each node does via built-in functions.
 Notice how the `map` function took an argument of another function `influxql.mean`, this is an example of a built-in function that can be used to process the data stream.
 It will also be possible to define your own functions via plugins to Kapacitor and reference them in the DSL.